Difference between revisions of "Cry Freedom (Film)" - Pindula

 Set up and location

 The director brought Denzel and a few other actors to Zimbabwe and the making of the movie began.
-It was shot in Gweru, Bulawayo, Mutare, Harare and Chitungwiza.
+It was shot in Gweru, Bulawayo, Mutare, Harare, Mufakose and Chitungwiza.
 Chigorimbo became assistant director.

 Cast